 4. The Civil War (1990)

-A documentary miniseries which surrounds the American Civil War that comprehensively covers the four-year war, through vintage photos, expert opinions and excerpts from various journals.
+This documentary miniseries revolves around the American Civil War that comprehensively covers the four-year war through vintage photos, expert opinions and excerpts from various journals.
 Not only this, the movie covers the political, psychological, socio-economic and military impact of the war in great detail.
-‘The Civil War’ remains to be one of the most watched PBS documentaries, even today, with a good 9-episode run.
-The documentary is also a recipient of umpteen awards and honours, most notably Grammy Awards, Emmy Award and PC Award.
+‘The Civil War’ remains one of the most watched PBS documentaries even today, with a good 9-episode run.
+It is also a recipient of umpteen awards and honours, most notably Grammy Awards, Emmy Award and PC Award.

 Read More: Best Suspense Movies on Netflix